 Your business has been blogging for a while now.
 You’ve developed a solid brand identity and amassed a dedicated following.
-But you’re realizing that you just don’t have the time or staffing support to maintain a consistent blogging schedule anymore.
-You’ve begun to consider outsourcing your blogging needs to a content creation firm, but you’re concerned that outside bloggers won’t be able to write as well or with the same insights as someone from your own company.
+But you’re realizing that you just don’t have the time or staffing support to maintain a consistent blog calendar anymore.
+You’ve begun to consider outsourcing your blogging needs to a content creation firm, but you’re concerned that outside blog writers won’t be able to write as well or with the same insights as someone from your own company.

 It’s a fair concern.
 According to research conducted by Pardot, 80% of consumer respondents stated that the authenticity of content is the most influential factor in their decision to become a follower of a brand.
 In fact, authentic content was reported to be 3 times more important to consumers than a brand’s position in their industry.
 And what’s a surefire way to deliver inauthentic content?
 Having writers blog for you who are unable to capture your tone.
 Voice variance = inauthenticity, which ultimately = reader mistrust and lost customers.

 The silver lining?
-It is entirely possible for outsourced bloggers to adopt your unique brand persona and write convincingly as an extension of your company.
-Read on to discover how the writers at Virtucom Group successfully blog for businesses from every industry A to Z, from auto dealerships to zoos, by following this 3-step process.
+It is entirely possible to outsource content writing to professional bloggers who can adopt your unique brand persona and write convincingly as an extension of your company.
+Read on to discover how the expert writers at Virtucom Group successfully blog for businesses from every industry A to Z, from auto dealerships to zoos, by following this 3-step process.

 - Research, research, research

 Research the brand